 Unfortunately, we cannot currently cater for children with special needs because we lack the facilities to give these special children the help they deserve.
 However, we are working on creating a support network for children with unique learning requirements.
 That may take place either through a support center that we recommend or by enabling collaboration between parents with similar needs.

-The maximum class enrollment is 22.
-Each class comprises children aged between 3 and 5 years old.
+The maximum class enrollment is 15-20 children.
+We have a mixed age group of children.
+Aged between 2-3 years old and 3-6 years old.
 We’ve found that interaction between children of different ages helps the children to learn from and teach each other.
 It fosters respect for each other’s differences and creates a sense of leadership among the older children.

 We do not offer probationary placement.
 Instead, we arrange a two-week trial period that gives children (and their parents) time to adapt to the new learning environment and see if they fit.

 We do retain the right to refuse admission to applicants.
-Usually, refusal occurs when we find we are unable to provide they support needed by the student; when the class for which the child has applied is full; or when the child is aged over five.
+Usually, refusal occurs when we find we are unable to provide they support needed by the student; when the class for which the child has applied is full; or when the child is aged over six or seven.

 At The Spring we believe that every child deserves a good education.
 That’s why we offer a scholarship program for local Balinese children.
 We want to ensure that our local hosts receive the same opportunity to learn that we provide to their guests.

 For families with more than one student attending The Spring, we apply a sibling discount.
-The first child pays full tuition; the second child receives a 10 percent discount.
+The first child pays full tuition; the second child receives a sibling discount.
 Discounts only apply to tuition fees.

 Please download our pricing information PDF here.

-We are happy to accept payments by bank transfer and by credit card.
+We are happy to accept payments by bank transfer and cash.

 The school’s budget is based on the enrolment numbers at the start of the academic year.
 Because these figures determine the operational costs that the school has to pay for the coming year regardless of changes in student numbers, we cannot grant requests for refunds or pro-rated returns of tuition fees as a result of illness, unexpected departures and/or extended holidays.